HomeMy WebLinkAboutCI-199Page 1 of 3 // CI-199

 implementing state legislation related to Middle Housing (HB 1110)

-and Accessory Dwelling Units (HB 1337), where corresponding
+and Accessory Dwelling Units (HB 1337), where corresponding updates

-updates to the street standards section were not carried through.
+to the street standards section were not carried through.

-Because both sections regulate street layout and access for
+Because both sections regulate street layout and access for residential

-residential development, the conflicting language creates
+development, the conflicting language creates ambiguity in code

-ambiguity in code application.
-The subdivision standards (RMC 4-7-
+application.
+The subdivision standards (RMC 4-7-150E.5) reflect the

 Page 2 of 3 // CI-199

-Decision: The reference in RMC 4-6-060F.4 limiting alley preference by
+Decision: The reference in RMC 4-6-060F.4 limiting alley preference by excluding

-interpreted as an administrative error.
+an administrative error.

 RMC 4-6-060F.4 shall be interpreted to align with RMC 4-7-150E.5,